 Burçak Delikan commenced her role as the Institute’s Senior Librarian in September 2009.
 She is currently working as Resource Manager, responsible for the library archives and other collections.
 She received her BA and MA from the Classical Archaeology Department at Ankara University, and is currently a PhD student in the same department, working on numismatics.
 During her studies, she worked on the Metropolis and Limantepe excavations as well as the Ulus rescue excavations.
 She is currently involved in the Metropolis (Ionia), and Nicaea (İznik) Roman Theatre excavations.
 She is also interested in numismatics and ancient gems.

-Nurdan Atalan Çayırezmez is a Near Eastern Archaeologist currently pursuing a PhD on Information and Records Management at Ankara University.
-She holds a Masters degree in Settlement Archaeology from Middle East Technical University.
+Nurdan Atalan Çayırezmez is a Near Eastern Archaeologist who holds a PhD in Information and Records Management from Ankara University.
+Her Master’s degree was in Settlement Archaeology from the Middle East Technical University.
 She has worked on different archaeological sites in Turkey, and her skills include using remote sensing and Geographic Information Systems (GIS).
-She applied these GIS skills to landscape archaeology whilst working as an archaeologist and Project Assistant at the Kerkenes Project in Yozgat and Ankara between 2000 and 2004.
+She applied these GIS skills to landscape archaeology whilst working as an archaeologist and Project Assistant at the Kerkenes Project in Yozgat and Ankara between 2000 and 2004

 Gonca Özger is an archaeologist with interests in zooarchaeology and human-animal interactions in prehistoric Anatolia.
 Her research interests also include digitalisation of culture heritage collections and data management in archaeology.
 Her current research combines traditional zooarchaeological analysis with geometric morphometric methods and focuses on animal mobility and breeding practices in the Late Bronze Age period of Anatolia.
 She attended Bilkent University Department of Archaeology for her BA and received her MSc from the Department of Settlement Archaeology at METU in 2021.
 She has worked on the Çadır Höyük Archaeological Project since 2015 and has been the Digital Repository Assistant at the BIAA since 2020.